 ssh-add -L

-You’re going to test this like a stack of bricks.
-Don’t jump ahead.
-If one layer fails, the layers above it are fake “success.”
+Test this like a stack.
+Do not jump ahead.
+If one layer fails, the layers above it are not real progress.

 lsusb